HuangRunHua/FilerApp/README.md

 ## Welcome to Filer
 ![](https://github.com/HuangRunHua/FilerApp/blob/main/intro.png)
-Filer is an Finder extension for your Mac which enables you to easily create files in supported formats anywhere on the system.
+Filer is a Finder extension for your Mac which enables you to easily create files in supported formats anywhere on the system.
 This extension is simple and easy to use, completely free and no in-app purchases, no ads, hope you like it.

 The main reason for developing this extension is that my girlfriend complained a while ago why the MacBook Air doesn't have a Windows-like right-click function to create a new document anywhere.
 So the idea of simply developing an extension for her was born.